sumnerevans/sumnerevans.com/content/posts/school/2023-hspc/index.md

 | **Advanced**    | Problem H, 6/76 (8%) solved/tries, 19% solve rate                                               |
 | **Concept**     | BFS                                                                                             |

-{{% note title="Problem Summary" %}}
+> [!NOTE] Problem Summary
+>

-Given a list of links between Wikipedia pages, determine the smallest number of clicks it would take to get back to the page you started on.
+> Given a list of links between Wikipedia pages, determine the smallest number
+> of clicks it would take to get back to the page you started on.

-{{% /note %}}

 Model the problem as a **directed graph** with links being the _edges_ and pages being the _nodes_.